zorvan/ternoa-js/examples/secret/README.md

   nvm install 18.7.0 && nvm use 18 && npm install -g typescript
   # This prints out the current node and typescript version.
   node -v && tsc -v

   # Compile starter-project
   tsc
   # You can run the project with calling node on index.js
   node ./src/index.js

-  # or you can compile and run the project with the following command.
+  # OR you can compile and run the project with the following command.
   npm run start
 ```